by ProcureDeskLast Updated : Nov-20-2020

 So who should be reading this guide?

-- You are a chief administrative officer or chief legal officer and looking to streamline the procurement operations at your company.
+• You are a chief administrative officer or chief legal officer and looking to streamline the procurement operations at your Company.

-- You are hired to build a procurement team from scratch.
+• You are hired to build a procurement team from scratch.

-How to read this guide
+How to read this guide?

-This guide is organized by chapters, if a chapter doesn’t apply to you, feel free to skip it.
+Chapters organize this guide; if a chapter doesn’t apply to you, feel free to skip it.

 That should be the first question you should ask when you embark on the journey of building a procurement team.

-Following are some of the main functions of a procurement team
+Following are some of the main functions of a procurement team:

 The sooner you think about centralizing purchasing, the better it is.
 If you wait for too long, it becomes a change management nightmare.